|| Date and Time functions | Detailed Site Index | Display numbers as words ||

 TEXT(B34, "0") & " months and " & TEXT(B35, "0") & " days."

 The second diagram (left) shows how the function can be incorporated within a complex formula to return a sentence describing a time interval (in cell A38).
 The TEXT() function is the correct way of incorporating both numeric values within a string of characters.

 General information about Date and Time functions is also available within this site.

 It is possible to convert whole phrases, including number values, into proper words (e.g. 'Twelve years and Four days').
-This requires a user defined function such as shown here.
+This requires a user defined function such as is shown here.